 Maid Food Allowance Singapore 2026: The S$300 Rule Explained

-Few topics confuse first-time employers more than the maid food allowance.
+Few topics confuse first-time employers more than the maid food allowance in Singapore.
 Some households assume they can simply deduct S$300 from the salary.
 Others believe they need not feed the helper at all if she cooks for the family.
-Both are wrong — and both can land an employer in front of the Ministry of Manpower (MOM).
+Both are wrong, and both can land an employer in front of the Ministry of Manpower (MOM).
 This 2026 guide walks through exactly what the law says, what source-country embassies enforce, and how to handle the awkward edge cases like dietary restrictions, halal kitchens, and cash-vs-meal arrangements.

 1. What MOM Actually Requires in 2026

 Under the Employment of Foreign Manpower Act and the standard Work Permit conditions, every employer of a Foreign Domestic Worker (FDW) must provide adequate food daily.
-MOM defines adequate as three nutritious meals per day plus reasonable access to drinking water and beverages.
+MOM's published requirement is simply 'adequate food': it does not specify a number of meals per day.
+In practice many households treat around three meals a day with reasonable access to drinking water as a sensible norm, but that is a practical benchmark, not an MOM rule.
 If the employer chooses not to provide meals, they must instead pay a monthly cash food allowance sufficient for the helper to feed herself.

-- Can it be higher?
-Yes.
-Many employers set S$350–S$400 when the helper has specific dietary needs (halal-certified ingredients, lactose-free, vegetarian) or when the household is too far from affordable wet markets.
+- How much do employers typically set?
+Many set more where there are specific needs.
+Many employers set S$350 to S$400 when the helper has specific dietary needs (halal-certified ingredients, lactose-free, vegetarian) or when the household is too far from affordable wet markets.

 If you are still budgeting your overall hiring cost, our breakdown of how much it costs to hire a maid in Singapore 2026 folds food allowance into the full monthly picture.